mtrunkat/bookmarklet/README.md

 # Bookmarklet

 Code is based on Bookmarklet module https://drupal.org/project/bookmarklet for Drupal by Benjamin Doherty.
 It's completely rewritten to work without dependencies like jQuery and jQuery UI.
-It also creates just plain iframe inside of parent site to minimalize css probability of css conflicts.
+It also creates just plain iframe inside of parent site to minimalize probability of css conflicts.

 ## Overview